aetting/compeval/generation_system/README.md

 # CompEval Generation System

-This is the code for the generation system described in Assessing Composition in Sentence Vector Representations (COLING 2018), by Allyson Ettinger, Ahmed Elgohary, Colin Phillips, and Philip Resnik.
+This is the code for the generation system described in 'Assessing Composition in Sentence Vector Representations' (COLING 2018), by Allyson Ettinger, Ahmed Elgohary, Colin Phillips, and Philip Resnik.

 # Citation